public-accountability/littlesis-main/ansible/README.md

 # Running LittleSis in production

+This document contains instructions for setting up servers to run LittleSis .

+## History

-This document contains instructions for setting up LittleSis for production.
-It was created in Summer 2019 while moving our system from AWS to Digital Ocean.
-Although the document contains some Digital Ocean specific instructions, the ansible playbooks themselves are generic to Debian.
-It wouldn't be too hard to tweak these instructions to run on other service providers.
-I detest using the words "master" and "slave" when referring the database and instead I generally use the terms "main" database and "replicant" database.
+Until 2019 LittleSis ran on Amazon Web Services until it was moved to Digital Ocean.
+Although the document contains some Digital Ocean specific instructions, the ansible playbooks themselves do not contain any hosting-provider specific features.
+It wouldn't be too hard to tweak these instructions to run on other hosting providers.

 ## Architecture

-LittleSis runs on 4 servers.
+LittleSis runs on 4 servers with the Debian operating system.

 *app*  Runs the LittleSis rails app.

 *database* is a mariadb database server.
 Both the rails app and the wordpress use this database.